oracle-devrel/devo.tutorials/code-editor-scm.md

 description: Learn how to set up and work with a Git repository inside of Oracle Code Editor, included in your Oracle Cloud account
 author: brett-terpstra
 ---
-Code Editor is a fantastic tool provided as part of your Oracle Cloud interface, and available in [all OCI account types]({{site.urls.always_free}}).
+Code Editor is a fantastic tool embedded directly into your Oracle Cloud user interface, and available in [all OCI account types]({{site.urls.always_free}}).
 It's a complete editor, similar to VS Code (and based on [Theia IDE](https://theia-ide.org/)), right in your browser, directly connected to Oracle Resource Manager.
 It has access to all of the files in your Cloud Shell and can detect `.git` files and enable source control tasks via the UI.

 Code Editor is available from the Developer Tools menu on the right side of the menu bar.